JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

 ![](img/msft/Picture11handle-event-using-azure-functions.png)

 Filtered and transformed messages now arrive at the Event Hub.
-Each time a message arrives, the Event Hub broadcast it as an event to it's 'listeners'.
+Each time a message arrives, the Event Hub broadcast it as an event to its 'subscribers'.
 Let's listen to these events and act on the messages.
 For this, we need an Azure Function.

 Follow these steps to create an Azure Function App.
 An Azure function is actually a real function, a couple of lines of code, which is triggered by an event and it can output the result of the code to other services.
 Azure Functions run 'serverless': you just write and upload your code and only pay for the number of times it is executed, the compute time and the amount of memory used.
 Our Azure Function will be triggered by a new event in the Event Hub.
 The Azure Function app is the container of Azure Functions.

-1. On the left, select `Resource groups`.
+1. On the left, select **Resource groups**.
 A list of resource groups is shown

     ![](img/azure-resource-groups.png)

-2. Select the ResourceGroup `IoTWorkshop-rg`.
+2. Select the ResourceGroup **IoTWorkshop-rg**.
 It will open a new blade with all resources in this group

-3. Select `Add`.
+3. Select **Add**.
 A list of available services appears

     ![](img/azure-portal-add.png)

-4. Filter it with `Function App` and select `Function App`
+4. Filter it with **Function App** and select **Function App**

     ![](img/azure-filter-function-app.png)